How to sew using a twin needle

 Hopefully these helpful tips will give you the confidence to try twin needling!
 Please comment below with any other tips you'd like to share.

 For some easy to follow patterns using jersey follow the link below.

 Our 'Jersey Batwing Top' is popular with beginners and improvers wanting to try out jersey for the first time.
-The new 'Dipped Hem Top' kit is another popular jersey project that has just been released!
+The 'Scooped Hem Top' is another popular jersey project!